 As with most plants, you should keep the faded blossoms plucked off.
 This encourages them to bloom more freely and over a longer period.
 When deadheading cyclamen, it’s best to use scissors and clip them as close to the bottom as possible.

 Mites and Non-Blooming Cyclamen

 If you’ve met all of these requirements and your cyclamen flower buds don’t open, the answer may be cyclamen mites.
 These tiny creatures attack a wide range of flowering plants in greenhouses, but they do the most damage on cyclamen plants.
 They hitch a ride into your home on new plants and spread from plant to plant once inside.

 You may not be able to see cyclamen mites with the naked eye, but you can see them clustered around flower buds with the aid of a hand lens.
 They are orange or pink and slightly transparent, and, unlike other mites that only have six legs, cyclamen mites can have eight legs.
-The females lay their eggs around the buds, and when they hatch, the larva enter the buds where they feed by sucking sap from the unopened petals.
+The females lay their eggs around the buds, and when they hatch, the larva enters the buds where they feed by sucking sap from the unopened petals.
 Infested buds never open.

 These mites are very difficult to control, and they spread rapidly from plant to plant.
 The best solution is to dispose of infested plants to protect the other plants in your home.
 If you decide to try to save the cyclamen, keep it in isolation and keep the tools you use on it clean.
 Wear an apron when working with infested plants and leave it in the room with the plant.
 The mites don’t respond well to insecticides.

 Trim the infested buds off the non-blooming cyclamen and immerse the top of the plant in a bucket of 110-degree (40 C.) water.
 Leave the plant underwater for 15 to 30 minutes, making sure that the water temperature stays at a steady 110 degrees.
 Keep the plant isolated after immersion treatment until you are sure there are no more mites.